quicwg/base-drafts/draft-ietf-quic-transport.md

 A STOP_SENDING frame requests that the receiving endpoint send a RESET_STREAM frame.
 An endpoint that receives a STOP_SENDING frame MUST send a RESET_STREAM frame for that stream.
-An endpoint SHOULD copy the error code from the STOP_SENDING frame, but MAY use any other application error code.
+An endpoint SHOULD copy the error code from the STOP_SENDING frame, but MAY use any application error code.
 The endpoint that sends a STOP_SENDING frame can ignore the error code carried in any RESET_STREAM frame it receives.

-If the STOP_SENDING frame is received on a send stream that is already in the "Data Sent" state, a RESET_STREAM frame MAY still be sent in order to cancel retransmissions of previously-sent STREAM frames.
+If the STOP_SENDING frame is received on a send stream that is already in the "Data Sent" state, an endpoint which wishes to cease retransmission of previously-sent STREAM frames on that stream MUST first send a RESET_STREAM frame.

 STOP_SENDING SHOULD only be sent for a receive stream that has not been reset.
 STOP_SENDING is most useful for streams in the "Recv" or "Size Known"